Politics of Denmark: Judicial system

+Jens Peter Christensen, the president of the Supreme Court of Denmark.

 Denmark has an independent and highly professional judiciary.
 Unlike the vast majority of civil servants, Danish judges are appointed directly by the Monarch.
 However, since the constitution ensures the independence of the judiciary from Government and Parliament in providing that judges shall only take into account the laws of the country (i.e., acts, statutes and practices), the procedure on appointments is only a formality.

 Until 1999 appointment of judges was the responsibility of the Ministry of Justice, which was also charged with the overall administration of the justice system.
 On accusations of nepotism and in-group bias, the Ministry in 1999 set up two autonomous boards: the Judicial Appointments Council and the Danish Courts Administration, responsible for court appointments and administration, respectively.